(Bloomberg) -- Terms of Trade is a daily newsletter that untangles a world embroiled in trade wars. Sign up here.

-(Bloomberg) -- China’s exports unexpectedly contracted in August with sales to the U.S. shrinking by 16% from a year earlier, as the trade war between the two nations escalates.
+China’s exports unexpectedly contracted in August, with sales to the U.S. tumbling amid the escalating trade war between the two nations.

 Exports decreased 1% in dollar terms from a year earlier, while imports declined 5.6%, leaving a trade surplus of $34.84 billion, the customs administration said Sunday.
-Economists had forecast that exports would grow 2.2% while imports would shrink by 6.4%.
+Economists had forecast that exports would grow 2.2%, while imports would shrink by 6.4%.
+Shipments to the U.S. fell 16% from a year earlier.

-To contact Bloomberg News staff for this story: Miao Han in Beijing at firstname.lastname@example.org;Tomoko Sato in Tokyo at email@example.com
+To contact Bloomberg News staff for this story: Miao Han in Beijing at firstname.lastname@example.org;Tomoko Sato in Tokyo at email@example.com;Claire Che in Beijing at firstname.lastname@example.org

 To contact the editors responsible for this story: Jeffrey Black at email@example.com, Jiyeun Lee, Stanley James